MikeCullimore/guitar-navigation/README.md

 * Combine fretboard and keyboard in single component.
 * Exercise generator:
-    * Intro page with description of exercise
+    * Intro page with description of exercise.
-    * Adapt from guitar-technique/exercises.py
-    * Minor pentatonic scale.
-    * Scales, arpeggios etc.
     * Loop forever: generate random next exercise.
+    * Add animation (inputs?) to exercise description.
 * Animate sequence of frames: see GuitarFretboardAnimation.tsx
     * Frame can be chord or individual note.
     * Start with fixed time interval between frames.